 Can a usually boring subject become rather interesting with a fun title?

-“You don’t have to write a lot of words to make a good title.
+“You don’t have to write a lot of words to make a suitable title.
 You can say a lot with a few words,” says Scott Berkun, author of Writing Better.

 If you write a long title, it may be hard to remember.
 People have short memories; it takes less time to remember things that are short.

 You want to pick a title that succinctly states your idea and makes it easy for readers to decide whether they want to read the rest.
-As a rule of thumb, for non-fiction books, try to keep your titles between three to five words.
+As a rule of thumb, for non fiction books like a self help book and free writing, try to keep creating the best book titles between three to five words.
 You can add a subtitle of up to seven words.
-Fiction books, on the other hand, should be limited to three words.
+On the other hand, fiction books like science fiction, middle grade fiction, adult fantasy, or other different genres should be limited to three words.
 If you want it longer, it should be more than five words.
 Subtitles are very rare in fiction books.

 Titles can be longer for books in a series.
-But if you’re not writing a series, stick to shorter titles.
+But if you’re not writing a series, stick to shorter potential book titles.

 How to Test The Book Title You’ve Chosen